Supernats/bills-bills-bills/README.md

 You're awesome!
 Start using other people's work for validation, even if you're pretty sure you don't need it.
 + [ ] - Stateside only?
 LAME!
 Get some [Open Exchange Rates](https://openexchangerates.org/) in your life.
 + [ ] - People don't want emails telling them to go do something, they want a button so they can click it and have it done for them.
 Learn you some [PayPal](https://developer.paypal.com/) and get yo invoice on.
 + [ ] - Who remembers emails?
-Hook up with Google and automate that jazz (https://developers.google.com/)
+Hook up with [Google](https://developers.google.com/) and automate that jazz.
 + [ ] - What if your contacts don't have photos?
-Get some Gravatar in your life and spice up those bland circles (https://en.gravatar.com/site/implement/)
+Get some [Gravatar](https://en.gravatar.com/site/implement/) in your life and spice up those bland circles.

 jeff's words: make a `loans` backbone collection.
 Make collections for `credits` and `debts`.
 They both `extend` `loans`. `loans` will have a `url` propert pointing to the loans rails controller. controller
+Thanks, Jeff!
+Your words put me back on the True Path.